 As a startup, you need to make the right decisions to survive.
 But instead of second-guessing yourself, why not get some senior external people to help you with that?
 Sure, you can get some mentor(s) that you find yourself or get through your accelerator.
-But why not get these all together in your personal support team, and group them in an advisory board?
+But why not get these all together in your personal support team, and group them in a startup advisory board?

 Advisory board members complement skills that are lacking in your company now.
 Face it, life at a startup is hard and you need to make choices on which profiles you hire first.
 Advisors are typically the profiles you want to join your startup, but you can’t afford.
 Advisory board members can fill in the gaps and help you grow up to the point where you can start hiring the right profiles to complement your team.